Feed the Children: Controversy

 Feed the Children responded that Watts' allegations had been reviewed by outside counsel and found to be "baseless and without merit".
-In June of 2017, Feed the Children filed a counter-suit against Watts, noting several discussions pertaining to "(Watts') insubordinate, dishonest and improper conduct, his failings as President and Chief Executive Officer and the termination of (Watts') employment" had already taken place prior to the November 4, 2016 special board meeting in which he was terminated.
+In June 2017, Feed the Children filed a counter-suit against Watts, noting several discussions pertaining to "(Watts') insubordinate, dishonest and improper conduct, his failings as President and Chief Executive Officer and the termination of (Watts') employment" had already taken place prior to the November 4, 2016 special board meeting in which he was terminated.
 The organization claims Watts had "misrepresented his fundraising ability" and "misrepresented that he had a Rolodex worth millions of dollars" to raise millions in additional funds for programs and services, but that after 9 months he had raised only $14,000.
 Feed the Children's counter-suit against Watts sought damages for losses they claimed were negligently incurred by him during his tenure as president and CEO.
 In July 2019, as part of a settlement, Feed the Children dropped their counter-suit and agreed to pay Watts $1 million to drop his case.

 The investigation by the Oklahoma Attorney General later ended after finding no support for Watts' allegations.